smartanthill/smartanthill2_0/docs/design-documents/protocols/samp.rst

 then it is first sent as a Samp-From-Santa-Data-Packet or Samp-To-Santa-Data-Packet (depending on source being Root or Device).

 TODO: piggy-back (for example, Route-Update on Unicast-Data for non-Retransmitting Device; is it ONLY Route-Update which can piggy-back?)
-TODO: update MAX-TTL, TOSANTA-DELAY-UNIT, and TOSANTA-DELAY for Retransmitting Devices
+TODO: special handling (to avoid induced congestion) for errors-on-broadcasts (including DELAY-exceeded)
 TODO: optional explicit loop begin (alongside VIA?)
 TODO: header (or full packet?) checksums! (or is it SADLP-\*'s responsibility?)